QuantiModo/quantimodo-android-chrome-ios-web-app/www/js/Config Wrapper for clone apps.README.md.md

 3. "primary_outcome_variables_options_labels" : array of primary outcome variable options, the elements of this array will be displayed on the x-axis of the graph

-4. "primary_outcome_variable_options" : Array of objects, this will dynamically generate the reporting card with provided options and images.
+4. "primaryOutcomeVariableRatingOptions" : Array of objects, this will dynamically generate the reporting card with provided options and images.

 5. "welcome_text" : This text will be displayed on first line of welcome card on welcome screen